Table of Contents Contents

 - Payment history: Your track record when it comes to paying your bills on time.
 If you have a history of late or missed payments, it will show up here.

-- Credit utilization: How much available revolving credit (i.e. credit cards) you're using.
+- Credit utilization: How much available credit for revolving credit (i.e. credit cards) you're using.
 It's expressed as a percentage and is calculated by dividing the amount you currently owe by your total credit limit.

 - Credit history: How old your credit accounts are.